shwetapoojaryr/shwetapoojaryr/README.md

 ### Tools & Technologies

-Here are some of the tools I use to bring data to life:
+Here are some of the tools I use :

  Languages & Databases: Python, SQL